CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 		module load python-data
 		source /projappl/<your_project>/venv/bin/activate
 		```
-		!!! note ""
         Likewise, when using the virtual environment, make sure
         to actually have the base module loaded.
 		Naturally, this also applies to Slurm job scripts.

-		!!! info
+		!!! note ""
 			Some older CSC modules are not compatible with Python
 			virtual environments.
 We are still working to update those.
 			If you happen to be working with one of these modules, you